Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Extensions and Other Work on Decentralized Optimization

-A distributed algorithm preserving an optimality condition at every iteration has been proposed in~\cite{Lu}.
-Distributed convex optimization algorithms for weight-balanced directed graphs have been investigated in continuous-time~\cite{Gh-Cortes}.
+A decentralized algorithm preserving an optimality condition at every iteration has been proposed in~\cite{Lu}.
+Decentralized convex optimization algorithms for weight-balanced directed graphs have been investigated in continuous-time~\cite{Gh-Cortes}.

-A different type of a distributed algorithm for convex optimization has been proposed in~\cite{Li_Marden}, where each agent keeps an estimate for all agents' decisions.
+A different type of a decentralized algorithm for convex optimization has been proposed in~\cite{Li_Marden}, where each agent keeps an estimate for all agents' decisions.
 This algorithm solves a problem where the agents have to minimize a global cost function $f(x_1,\ldots,x_m)$ while each agent $i$ can control only its variable $x_i$.
 The algorithm of~\cite{Li_Marden} has been recently extended to the online optimization setting in~\cite{NLR2016acc, LNR2016, LNR2017}.
-Distributed algorithms using augmented Lagrangian approach with gossip-type communications has been studied in~\cite{Jakovetic2011a}, while accelerated versions of distributed gradient methods have been proposed and studied in~\cite{Jakovetic2011b}.
-A consensus-based algorithm for solving problems with a separable constraint structure and the use of primal-dual distributed methods have been studied in~\cite{ZhuM2012,ZhuMartinez2013}, \cite{Kunal2013}, while a distributed primal-dual approach with perturbations have been explored in~\cite{HTC2014}.
-Work in~\cite{Wang} provides algorithms for centralized and distributed convex optimization from control perspective, while~\cite{WLemon} considers an event-triggered distributed optimization for sensor networks.
-In~\cite{Burger}, a distributed simplex algorithm has been developed for linear programming problems, while a Newton-Raphson consensus-based method has been proposed in~\cite{Zanella} for distributed convex problems.
+Decentralized algorithms based on the augmented Lagrangian approach with gossip-type communications have been studied in~\cite{Jakovetic2011a}, and accelerated versions of decentralized gradient methods have been proposed and studied in~\cite{Jakovetic2011b}.
+A consensus-based algorithm for solving problems with a separable constraint structure and the use of primal-dual decentralized methods have been studied in~\cite{ZhuM2012,ZhuMartinez2013}, \cite{Kunal2013}, while a decentralized primal-dual approach with perturbations have been explored in~\cite{HTC2014}.
+Work in~\cite{Wang} provides algorithms for centralized and decentralized convex optimization from the control perspective, while~\cite{WLemon} considers an event-triggered decentralized optimization for sensor networks.
+In~\cite{Burger}, a decentralized simplex algorithm has been developed for linear programming problems, while a Newton-Raphson consensus-based method has been proposed in~\cite{Zanella} for decentralized convex problems.

-Although our discussion has mainly focused on studying asymptotic rates of convergence of iterative distributed optimization methods, in \cite{notarstefano2011} it was shown that a related approach based on consensus can solve general constrained abstract optimization problems in a finite number of iterations.
+Although our discussion has mainly focused on studying asymptotic rates of convergence of iterative decentralized optimization methods, in \cite{notarstefano2011} it was shown that a related approach based on consensus can solve general constrained abstract optimization problems in a finite number of iterations.

 All of the work mentioned above relies on the use of state-independent weights, i.e., the weights that do not depend on the agents' iterates.
 A consensus-based algorithm employing state-dependent weights has been proposed and analyzed in~\cite{LobelOF2011}.